albinlonnfalt/AI-Assistant-Alignment-and-Evaluation/README.md

-# AI Assistant Evaluator:
+# AI Assistant Alignment and Evaluation:

 Welcome to the AI Assistant Evaluator project!
 This repository is designed to accelerate your evaluation and alignment efforts for AI Assistants.
-It includes best practices and a user-friendly framework that you can tailor to your specific needs. **Our methodology has been successfully used to align AI Assistants deployed to millions of consumers.** Please note that the content in this repository is entirely fictional.
+It includes best practices and a user-friendly framework that you can tailor to your specific needs. **This methodology has been successfully used to align AI Assistants deployed to millions of consumers.** Please note that the content in this repository is entirely fictional.

-If you have any questions, encounter issues, or need assistance with setting up the repository, please don't hesitate to contact us at albinlnnflt@microsoft.com.
+If you have any questions, encounter issues, or need assistance with setting up the repository, please don't hesitate to contact us.

 ## Table of Contents